wting/dotvim/README.markdown

 ### CSApprox

-If you get this error message:
+If you cannot load custom color schemes or are get this error message:

     CSApprox needs gui support - not loading.
         See :help |csapprox-+gui| for possible workarounds.